-People with bipolar disorder can experience dramatic alterations in mood and activity levels, sleep disruption, and a range of other features and behavior patterns.
+People with bipolar disorder can experience dramatic alterations in mood and activity levels.
 The disorder may also affect the way a person thinks, and possibly their memory.

 For some people with bipolar disorder, poor memory and difficulty concentrating can make it hard to function in everyday life, including at work and when studying.

 The authors of a 2012 study have pointed out that one of the key features of bipolar disorder is the wide range of potential ability that exists among people with the condition.

 Some people with bipolar disorder may find it harder to think, to reason, and to remember things.

 Changes in thinking that can occur as people go through the different phases include:

 - changes in attention span and focus

 - racing thoughts during a high, or manic, phase

 - in some cases, psychosis, including delusions and hallucinations

 As a person’s mood shifts, they may report changes in their memory, too.
 As the mood becomes more extreme, memory problems can increase.